babyprogrammer1/ticket-manager/ticket-web-app/react-version/README.md

 - Toasts: accessible role="status" / aria-live used to announce to screen readers.
 - Mobile nav: off-canvas drawer with aria-expanded and aria-hidden toggles.

-## Known issues & notes
-- This app uses a simple mock API (localStorage).
-No backend persistence.
-- No token refresh or server sessions beyond the simple session mock — clearing localStorage simulates session expiry.
-- Accessibility: focus trap for off-canvas drawer is not implemented yet (planned enhancement).

 ## Example test credentials
 - Any email/password will be accepted for the mock login.
 Example:
   - Email: demo@ticketapp.local